aleon1220/kiwiki/operating-systems/linux/README.md

 <summary> User Account Management </summary>
 Covers shell customization, environment variables, aliases, and startup scripts like .bashrc.

-TODO move to the different category folders the different commands found in this page

 2024-06-12 migrating Win11 laptops with WSL
 - Migrate `~/.ssh`
 - Migrate `~/.bashrc`